Beltrandes/tobd-app/README.md

 ## Contribution

 If you encounter any issues, have suggestions, or want to contribute to the TOBD project, feel free to open an issue or submit a pull request.
 Your contribution is highly appreciated!

-## License

-This project is licensed under the [XYZ License](link_to_license).

-Enjoy using TOBD to manage your tasks, accounts, and diaries in a simple and organized way.
-I hope the project serves your studying goals and helps you land your first opportunity in the technology market.
-Have fun exploring the code!